ccdxc/sw/venice/ui/docs/help/dscs.md

 	- Labels:  Any labels associated with the DSC
 	- Workloads: All associated workloads that resides behind the DSC
 	- Modification Time: Last timestamp when the DSC has been modified
-	- Creation Time: When the DSC was created to the Venice cluster
+	- Creation Time: When the DSC was created to the PSM cluster

 A search criteria provides filtering based upon one or more of the above columns to narrow down the view of the DSCs.
 Further details can be shown for items in the table view that are in blue color, which are "Name/Spec id", "Host" or "Workloads".
 In the middle right side is the gear icon which allows to export the table view of the DSCs into a CSV file.